Earned Income Tax Credit

-Based on your annual earnings, you may be eligible to receive the Earned Income Tax Credit (EITC) from the federal government and/or the State of California.
+Based on your annual earnings, you may be eligible to receive the Earned Income Tax Credit, or EITC, from the federal government and/or the State of California.

 Even if you do not owe federal taxes, you must file a federal tax return to receive the Federal EITC.
 Be sure to complete the Federal EITC form in the Federal Income Tax Return Booklet.